 information for university admission tutors

-The GCSE results for current Year 13 were Centre Assessed Grades, calculated using raw marks from within departments with exam board grade boundaries applied; grades being moderated at both departmental and at the whole school level.
+The school was hit badly by the Covid lockdowns in 2020 and 2021which have continued to have an impact on our students, many of whom did see a drop in their levels of achievement over that time, especially the current Year 13 who did not sit their GCSEs in Year 11 and who were instead awarded Centre Assessed Grades, calculated using raw marks from within departments with exam board grade boundaries applied; grades being moderated at both departmental and at the whole school level.
 Past data was used to triangulate grades to past predictions and mock exam scores at student level and we are confident that our approach was both rigorous and accurate.
-The predicted grades used with our references are based on the students’ performance in exams held at the end of the summer term in 2021.
-Again we are confident that our process in reaching these grades was as rigorous as we could make it, but it must also be remembered that these were the first examinations that these students had had the opportunity to take.
+The predicted grades used with our references are based on the students’ performance in exams held at the end of the summer term in 2022.
+Again, we are confident that our process in reaching these grades was as rigorous as we could make it, but it must also be remembered that these were the first examinations that these students had had the opportunity to take.

 That our method of calculating those grades was robust has been confirmed by our experience of the Year 13 cohort of 2021-22 whose average grade at GCE was B-, very close to the 2018-19 average of C, this being the last year for which we have reliable figures.